jemmy512/book-notes/SE/refactoring-2.md

 * Motivation
     When looking through a function’s body, I sometimes see references to something in the function’s scope that I’m not happy with.
 This might be a reference to a global variable, or to an element in the same module that I intend to move away.
 To resolve this, I need to replace the internal reference with a parameter, shifting the responsibility of resolving the reference to the caller of the function.

-    Most of these cases are due to my wish to alter the dependency relationships in the code—to make the target function no longer dependent on the element I want to parameterize.
+    Most of these cases are due to my wish to alter the dependency relationships in the code - to make the target function no longer dependent on the element I want to parameterize.

-    It’s easier to reason about a function that will always give the same result when called with same parameter values—this is called **referential transparency**.
+    It’s easier to reason about a function that will always give the same result when called with same parameter values - this is called **referential transparency**.
 If a function accesses some element in its scope that isn’t referentially transparent, then the containing function also lacks referential transparency.

     But Replace Query with Parameter isn’t just a bag of benefits.
 By moving a query to a parameter, I force my caller to figure out how to provide this value.
 This complicates life for callers of the functions, and my usual bias is to design interfaces that make life easier for their consumers.
-In the end, it boils down to allocation of responsibility around the program, and that’s a decision that’s neither easy nor immutable—which is why this refactoring (and its inverse) is one that I need to be very familiar with.
+In the end, it boils down to allocation of responsibility around the program, and that’s a decision that’s neither easy nor immutable - which is why this refactoring (and its inverse) is one that I need to be very familiar with.

 * Mechanics
     1. Use `Extract Variable` on the query code to separate it from the rest of the function body.